yeataro/TD-JSONLiveLink/README.md

 1. Install the JSONLiveLink plugin for Unreal.
      1. Create a new project, close the project.
-     1. Create a `Plugins` folder in the project folder.
+     1. Create a `Plugins` folder in the project folder, and copy `JSONLiveLink`folder into it
      1. Open the project, the project will be automatically rebuilt.
      1. Open the LiveLink window and add the JSONLiveLink source (specify the ip and port)